jkoubele/introns-selection/README.md

   from STAR (see page 14 of the [manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)) are 1-indexed with right bound of the interval being inclusive.
-Bedtools (and PyBedTools) are able to correctly parse different formats, but we need to keep the differences in mind when processing the files by different tools (custom aws / python / etc. scripts).
+Bedtools (and PyBedTools) are able to correctly parse different formats, but we need to keep the differences in mind when processing the files by different tools (custom awk / python / etc. scripts).

 ## Creating .bed file with introns from reference genome